 In April 2000, the Company entered into an agreement with Heartport, Inc. to exclusively license a number of Heartport's patents in exchange for cash of \$3.0 million and a warrant to purchase 200,000 shares of common stock at an exercise price of \$3.00 per share.
-In accordance with EITF 96-18, "Accounting for Equity Instruments That Are Issued to Other Than Employees for Acquiring, or in Conjunction with Selling, Goods or Services," the value of this warrant was estimated using the Black-Scholes option pricing model with the following assumptions: stock price on the date of grant of \$9.90 per share, risk-free interest rate of 6.5%, contractual life of 5 years, volatility of 0.75 and no dividend yield.
-The Company anticipates that a charge of approximately \$5.0 million will be capitalized as a result of this agreement which will be amortized over the estimated useful life of the patents.
+The Company anticipates that a charge of approximately \$5.0 million will be recorded as a result of this agreement which will be amortized over the estimated useful life of the patents.